E-RIHS/hs-interoperability/Shared Models/README.md

 ## Service Model

 Relates to models: Object, Actor, Equipment, Project
+* This includes the concept of a service "Support Activity" as a nested model.

 | | Date  | Author | Model | Schema | Comment |
 | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | ----------- |